vimalchetu/java-sdk/README.md

 	 * This method sets the values for the ReturnUnlinked XML.
 	 * @return - of the type ReturnTransaction
 	 */

         ReturnTransaction getReturnTransactionInstance()
 	{
 	ReturnTransaction returnUnlinkedTransaction = new ReturnTransaction();

-	/*Setting the values for ReturnUnlinked XML*/
+	/*Setting the values for ReturnUnlinked request XML*/

 	returnUnlinkedTransaction.getTransaction().setType(VelocityEnums.BankcardTransaction);